mujasoft/commit_sentinel/README.md

 ![Status](https://img.shields.io/badge/status-WIP-orange)

 # Commit Sentinel
-A CLI tool that uses Ai to perform a risk assessment of a HEAD commit prior to submission.
+A CLI tool that uses AI to score and summarize the latest Git commit before it breaks everything.

 ## Why This Exists

 Software is being updated all the time.
 Commits are coming in fast and furious.
-This tool aims to provide a helpful risk assessment prior to submission.
-Its meant to be simple on purpose.
-It only works on the HEAD commit because the most recent commit is the most likely commit to break everything.
+This tool can provide a helpful risk assessment prior to submission.
+At the moment, it only works on the HEAD because the most recent commit is the most likely commit to break everything.
-**This tool solves that.**

 - Configure once — no need to modify the code
 - Simple CLI interface, CI/CD-ready
 - Unix style design

----

 ## How It Works

 This tool:
-1. Connects to any Git repository
+1. Works with any Git repository
 2. Obtains head commit
 3. Uses local LLM (via **llama3**) to perform risk assessment

 ## Limitations
-- Current this tool only focuses on the HEAD of your feature branch.
-In the future, an option may be added to specify a specific commit.
+- This tool only focuses on the HEAD of your feature branch.
+In the future, an option may be added to specify a certain commit.
 - Depending on the size of the HEAD commit, the diff may be so large that it can cause the prompt length to be truncated.
 There will be a warning printed during such cases.
+Without full information, the LLM's answer may not be as accurate.

 ## Configuration